jspicl/jspicl/README.md

 # jspicl
 jspicl is a Javascript to PICO-8 Lua transpiler.
-It depends on Esprima to generate an AST which is then used to convert the original code into the LUA subset of which PICO-8 supports.
+It creates an AST out of the JavaScript code and then transpiles it down to the LUA subset of which PICO-8 supports.

 ## Installation
 ```